Therapy for Sexual Assault

 No matter how or when the sexual assault occurred, the survivor is never at fault.
+The pain and trauma that the survivor has endured as a result of sexual violence is real and valid.

 While the recovery process will look different for each individual, there are effective treatment services which are responsive to the range of needs that survivors of sexual assault may have along their healing journey.